mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ![Screen Shot 2019-07-23 at 2 54 57 PM](https://user-images.githubusercontent.com/32826912/61739173-eb20ca00-ad59-11e9-9a76-6af44e8476bf.png)

-In a Kubernetes cluster, if there is no Network Policy defined, Kubernetes allows all communication: all pods can talk to each-other freely.
-This may work in some cases, especially in dev environment, but teams can use Network Policies to further restrict network communication between services in a Kubernetes cluster, if required.
+In a Kubernetes cluster, if there is no Network Policy defined, Kubernetes allows all communication: all pods can talk to each-other freely as well as communicate with external resources.
+This may work in some cases, especially in dev/test environments, but teams can use Network Policies to further restrict network communication between services in a Kubernetes cluster, if required.

-The first thing we will do is create a policy that will deny all ingress access to the pods in the appspace namespace, from within and without the cluster.
+The first thing we will do is create a policy that will deny all ingress access to the pods in the `appspace` namespace, from within and without the cluster.
 Navigate to the `~/zPod-PKS-CSE-Demos/NetworkPolicy` directory and create the deny all policy:
 ~~~
 $ cd ~/zPod-PKS-CSE-Demos/NetworkPolicy
 ~~~